HIPAA Frequently Asked Questions

 Hence for research, tracking of disclosures will have to be done if a waiver of authorization is obtained.

-Each institution must maintain a record of individuals who had PHI disclosed within the last six years.
-The Privacy Officer will develop a centralized system for these records because, when a person requests an accounting of disclosures, Partners may need to provide a list of disclosures from any Partners entity with which the person has a relationship (if that is the request).
+Each investigator must maintain a record of individuals who had PHI disclosed under a waiver of authorization within the last six years.
 The following items generally must be tracked and made available to an individual upon request.

 • Date of the disclosure